Organization

 In some cases, it may not be necessary to define multiple Users, Groups, Service Providers, and Operators at all, but defining them can be helpful for taking advantage of additional ClearIP features.

 However, for simplicity, all calls can be associated with a single default User, Group, Service Provider, and Operator.
-Having a Default User ensures that every SIP INVITE from your SBC will be processed by ClearIP.
-Having this configuration still enables you to use all of ClearIP’s essential features.
+Having a Default User ensures that every SIP INVITE from an SBC will be processed by ClearIP.
+Having this configuration enables the use of all ClearIP’s essential features.

 Initial Setup